 - Support and foster community-led approaches

 For a community to abandon, there must be a collective process of deliberation, often followed by a public declaration.
-Across Africa, Tostan have been part of incredible change over the past two decades, with more than 8,000 communities in the country declaring that they are abandoning FGC.
+Orchid’s partner Tostan have been part of incredible change over the past two decades, with nearly 9,000 communities across West Africa declaring that they are abandoning FGC.
 As an individual or organisation, supporting and fostering community-led approaches can significantly contribute to an end to FGC.

 - Post on social using #EndFGC #EndFGM and #16Days

 Hashtags can amplify messages, provide a space for discussion and raise awareness around an issue.
 Showing your support for ending FGC by using relevant hashtags, and jumping on #16Days will spread the word and mean more people will have awareness around FGC, so they can support, donate, and take action to bring about a sustainable end to the practice.

 - Encourage men and boys to speak up to end FGC

 It is crucial for men and boys to be allies in ending FGC, particularly in communities and societies where the views and decisions of male traditional leaders, elders, religious leaders, and local and national government officials hold great weight.
 Research has shown that women and girls’ often have misconceptions around men and boys’ support for FGC.